peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-4. The Requestor begins the certificate issuance process by sending a HTTP POST request to the Issuer's `newOrder` resource, and follows the remainder of the ACME protocol as specified in [RFC8555], using the new challenge defined in
+4. The Requestor begins the certificate issuance process by sending a HTTP POST request to the Issuer's `newOrder` resource, and follows the remainder of the ACME protocl as specified in [RFC8555], using the new challenge defined in
    {{challenge-type}}.

 ## Metadata